In this article, we’ll learn how to create Schema markup in JSON-LD format for a local business with multiple locations.

 Hi, Andrew Postelniak I have 4 locations in Canada and they have different working hours.
 What should I do about this?

-you need to use the “openingHoursSpecification” property within every “department”, just like any other properties that are different for different locations (address, telephone, etc.)
+you need to use the “openingHoursSpecification” property within every “subOrganization”, just like any other properties that are different for different locations (address, telephone, etc.)

 Hi Andrew!